MicrosoftDocs/architecture-center/docs/reference-architectures/migration/unisys-mainframe-migration.md

 4. The AMT Framework converts legacy application code (**D**) to C#/.NET.
 If code needs changing or editing, AMT can maintain and reprocess the original code, or you can edit the converted C# code directly to advance the code base to new standards.

 5. Legacy database structures (**E**) can migrate to Azure SQL Database, with the high availability (HA) and disaster recovery (DR) capabilities that Azure provides.
 Asysco data migration tools can convert DMS and RDMS schemas to SQL.

-   [Private Link for Azure SQL Database](/azure/azure-sql/database/private-endpoint-overview) provides a private, direct connection isolated to the Azure networking backbone from the Azure VMs to Azure SQL Database.
+Azure Private Link provides a private, direct connection from the Azure VMs to Azure SQL Database.

 6. File structures (**F**) map easily to Azure structured file or blob storage data constructs.
 Features like Azure autofailover group replication can provide data protection.